 The last twenty years have seen major market shake-ups in air and rail transport, with big implications for regulatory and competition policy.

-We’ve in-depth knowledge of all transport markets - with clients including airports, airlines, rail operators, transport ministries and regulators.
+We’ve in-depth knowledge of all transport markets - with clients including airports, airlines, rail operators, automotive companies and associations, transport ministries and regulators.

 We use this insight to create compelling evidence, using advanced empirical techniques, that keep our clients ahead of the game.